• Proposed

 Geographic range

-This species occurs primarily throughout New Zealand, but a single specimen has also been observed in recent years in Sherbrooke Forest, Australia.
-The majority of New Zealand specimens occur in the north of the country, however at least 5 occurrences are known from human observation from the south of New Zealand.
-Observations from New Zealand frequently place this species within native lowland podocarp forest, associated at times with celery pine and tea trees.
-Many preserved specimens of this species are maintained by the New Zealand Fungal and Plant Disease Collection.
+This species occurs primarily throughout New Zealand.
+The majority of New Zealand specimens occur in the north of the country, however a smaller number of occurrences are known from human observation from the south (GBIF 2023, iNaturalist 2023, the latter under the synonym Podoserpula insignis).
+Observations from New Zealand frequently place this species within native lowland podocarp forest (per Wilton 2023).
+There are a small number of observations of this species from the south of Victoria in Australia as well (iNaturalist 2023).

 Population and Trends